Where to Learn Spanish in Buenos Aires: The 6 Best Schools for Immersive Learning

 Buenos Aires is a beautiful city rich with music, incredible food and cultural activities galore.
 If you’re going to immerse yourself in the Spanish language, what’s a better place?

-Immersion could occur anywhere Spanish is the native language but the Spanish spoken in Argentina is just plain different.
-Argentine Spanish is somewhat unique, which makes learning the nuances interesting.
+Immersion could occur anywhere Spanish is the native language, but the Spanish spoken in Argentina is just plain different.
+Argentine Spanish is somewhat unique, which makes learning the nuances and slang interesting.

 Tips to Maximize Language Learning in Buenos Aires

 - Before grabbing your passport and heading for the airport, brush up on your basic Spanish.
+Prepare for the immersive experience by using a program like FluentU, which teaches Spanish with videos paired with learning tools.
 It also makes sense to install a translation app on your phone in case you come across any tricky vocabulary words.

 - Before I head out to a country that’s new to me, I go “old school” and read up on the place.
 Reading a few articles or books about Buenos Aires (in Spanish, of course!) will give you a feel of the city.
 One of my favorites is “El cantor de tango” (“The Tango Singer”), written by someone with not only a gift for words but whose authentic experience in the Argentine club scene brings the story and music to life.